coozoo/HomeworldRemasteredLauncher/README.md

 ### Original Homeworld .NET launcher

 It is simply doesn't work.
-Even with 32bit prefix (cause .NET support in wine for 32 better that 64) it doesn't work.
+Even with 32bit prefix (cause .NET support in wine for 32 better than 64) it doesn't work.
 As reported in internet you need to use this launcher to activate multiplayer game.
 I didn't try it.
 But suppose you need virtualbox for that.

 ### Homeworld